 - Banana slices

 - Plain corn flakes

 - Plain Cheerios

 According to the ASPCA, there are certain foods that are toxic to hamsters.
 These include:

 - Raw potatoes

-The type of habitat you choose, as well as what you put into it, also plays an important role in your hamster's well being.
-Most hamsters prefer toe, so it's usually best to house them in separate cages to prevent fighting.
-Plan to clean your pet's environment about twice a week or more frequently as needed, and clean his food and water containers at least daily and more frequently if he soils them.
+The type of hamster habitat you choose, as well as what you put into it, also plays an important role in your hamster's well being.
+It's usually best to house them in separate cages to prevent fighting.
+Plan to clean your pet's environment about twice a week or more frequently as needed and clean his food and water containers at least daily and more frequently if he soils them.

 Cage or Aquarium

 A wire cage with a deep pan bottom is typically the best habitat for your hamster.
 Wire cages allow better airflow, which can help keep the bedding dry and prevent ammonia fumes from building up between cleanings.

 An aquarium is another option that will certainly keep the bedding inside the habitat, but the glass sides do reduce air flow.
 If you choose to use an aquarium, be sure to you use a screen lid on top to ensure some ventilation and prevent your hamster from escaping.